-Flush latches are low-profile closures without exposed hardware.
-They are used by many boat manufacturers on access doors, livewell lids, glove boxes, drawers and more.
+Flush latches are low-profile closures without exposed hardware typically used on access doors, livewell lids, glove boxes, drawers, and more.
 Boat Outfitters offers a wide selection of Gemlux and Southco flush slam latches. » Read More

 What Are Flush Latches?

 Flush door latches or flush mount latches are latches that mount mostly inside a hole bored in the door or hatch, rising only a small distance above the deck or outer door surface.
 This not only gives the hatch or door a streamlined appearance, but also makes it safe and comfortable to walk on.
 Flush transom door latches also mount mostly inside the door but at the edge, rather than away from the edge.

 Flush Mount Slam Latches

 Most of our selection of flush mount hatch and door latches are slam latches, meaning they latch automatically when closed.
 Much like a door in your home, a spring-loaded, wedge-shaped latch bolt clicks into place when the hatch or door is closed.
 Pulling on the exterior handle retracts the latch bolt, allowing the hatch or door to open.
 The most common alternatives to slam latches are cam or compression latches, which require twisting the handle to secure the door or hatch.

 Slam latches for boats are available in either cast stainless steel or plastic.
 Both are highly resistant to corrosion.
 Stainless steel is significantly more expensive but also more robust and, in most boaters’ view, more attractive.
 Plastic latches are perfectly sufficient for most applications, though, and some boat owners actually prefer a matte black, white or off-white plastic latch to the polished silver finish of stainless.